The Lunar Crescent in Ancient Jewelry

 Mummy portrait, Fayum, Egypt (Petrie Museum of Egyptian Archaeology)

-The mummy portraits are notable for how realistically and carefully each individual person is depicted, and they give us valuable information about how jewelry was worn at the time.
-The frequent inclusion of the lunula amulets demonstrates not only their popularity but also their importance, and their power to bestow protection and comfort to wearers across the ages.
+These portraits are notable for their careful and realistic depiction of individual people, and they provide valuable evidence for how jewelry was worn at the time.
+The frequent appearance of lunula amulets demonstrates not only their popularity but also the importance placed on their protective power—offering comfort and protection to wearers across centuries.